-Management is a continuous process and to achieve strong results in terms of quality, the project manager should continuously think of ways to improve the quality of the overall project and focus constantly on bringing up quality standards by encouraging ethical practices in a construction project.
+Management is a continuous process, and to achieve strong results in terms of Quality, the project manager should continuously think of ways to improve the Quality of the overall project and constantly focus on bringing up quality standards by encouraging ethical practices in a construction project.

 14. Triple Constraints

-DigiQC can help you digitalize the best practices to achieve the desired quality standards, and make your job of managing quality less cumbersome.
+DigiQC can help you digitalize the best practices to achieve the desired quality standards and make your job of managing quality less cumbersome.